wttech/gradle-aem-plugin/README.md

 Check health condition of AEM instance(s) of any type (local & remote).

-Custom behavior of each particular health check using following lambdas:
+Customize behavior of each particular health check using following lambdas:

 ```kotlin
 aem {